About the Skaftfell Residency Program

 Skaftfell offers two types of artist residency: „self-directed“ and „thematic“.

 The self-directed residencies are for individual artists and artistic collaborators.
 They offer quiet time and space for independent research, reflection, and experimentation.
 Artists are encouraged to use their stay for in-depth inquiries into their work processes and conceptual interests, to enjoy the magnificent nature of Skaftfell’s surroundings as a source of energy and inspiration, to share thoughts with other residency artists, and to work at the interface of art and life, embedded in a small but vibrant rural community.
 The program is best suited for visual artists, but artists with interdisciplinary practices, curators and art writers are also welcome to apply.
-The residencies are for 1–3 months within the winter, spring or autumn term.
+The residencies are for 1–3 months throughout the year.
 We encourage artists to stay for 2 months or longer, in order to get deeper into the place and their practice here.
 The program is closed in July and December.

 For more information about the self-directed residencies please have a look at the recent Call for Applications.